opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Click the related parameter name in the objects/FX tree.

-    - Display the curve in the graph editor, then click to select it.
+    - Display the curve in the Function Curve Editor, then click to select it.

 .. tip:: **To set the current frame:**